 Molnupiravir is an investigational oral antiviral medication with activity against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 It is not an FDA-approved medication; however, it has been authorized for emergency use to treat mild to moderate coronavirus disease 2019 (COVID-19) in adults with positive SARS-CoV-2 viral testing who are at high risk for progressing to severe COVID-19, including hospitalization or death, and for whom alternative FDA approved or authorized COVID-19 treatment options are unavailable or not clinically appropriate.
 Molnupiravir is NOT authorized for initiation of treatment in patients hospitalized due to COVID-19; however, should a patient require hospitalization after starting treatment, the patient may complete the full 5-day course at the health care providers discretion.
 The drug is also NOT authorized for use as a pre-exposure or post-exposure prophylaxis to prevent COVID-19.
 Animal data suggest that treatment with molnupiravir may cause fetal harm when administered to pregnant individuals; therefore, prior to starting treatment, health care providers must assess whether a person of childbearing potential is pregnant.
 Additionally, both female and sexually active male drug recipients must be instructed to correctly and consistently use a reliable method of contraception.

 The National Institutes of Health (NIH) COVID-19 treatment guidelines recommend molnupiravir as an alternative treatment option for nonhospitalized patients with mild to moderate COVID-19 who are at high risk of progressing to severe disease.
 Molnupiravir should ONLY be prescribed when preferred treatment options cannot be used.
 Start molnupiravir as soon as possible after positive test results for SARS-CoV-2 and within 5 days of symptom onset.
+Although the drug is not authorized for use in patients hospitalized due to severe COVID-19, it may be used in patients who are hospitalized for a diagnosis other than COVID-19, provided they have mild to moderate COVID-19 and are at high risk of progressing to severe disease.

 For storage information, see the specific product information within the How Supplied section.